NicolasH2/ggsurvival/README.md

 ## Modify the graph

 First of all you can change the ticks if you like.
 Use the ticks parameter in the geom_surv function.
+By default this is "segment" (for geom_segment), and can be changed to "point" (for geom_point), but in theory also to "text" and other geoms (e.g. for geom_text you will then need define label in the aes).

 ``` r
 ggplot() +